StackTerminal.Health

 Dose context:

 Reviews note that clinical trials to test therapeutic MOTS-c potential are limited/ongoing; overall human efficacy evidence remains early.
-Blood MOTS-c levels are reported lower in type 2 diabetes and obesity, but therapeutic dosing in humans has not been validated.
+Blood MOTS-c levels are reported lower in type 2 diabetes & obesity, but therapeutic dosing in humans has not been validated.

 Citation: Lee et al., Diabetes Metab J (2023) — MOTS-c, diabetes, and related clinical perspectivehttps://pmc.ncbi.nlm.nih.gov/articles/PMC9905433/